 Cancer drugs can interact with some other medicines and herbal products.
 Tell your doctor or pharmacist about any medicines you are taking.
 This includes vitamins, herbal supplements and over the counter remedies.

-This drug may harm a baby developing in the womb.
-It is important not to take this drug if you are pregnant.
+This treatment may harm a baby developing in your womb.
+It is important not to become pregnant while you are having treatment.
 Talk to your doctor or nurse about effective contraception before starting treatment.

 Don’t breastfeed during this treatment because the drug may come through into your breast milk.

 Always tell other doctors, nurses, pharmacists or dentists that you’re having this treatment if you need treatment for anything else, including teeth problems.

 Tolerance and addiction